 This crabmeat mac and cheese is the perfect addition to any holiday meal.
 It has the same vibe as a lobster mac and cheese, but at a way better price point.

-If you have friends and family around your home for the holidays, add this comforting dish to a simple menu to serve a crowd.
+If you have friends and family around your home for the holidays, add this comforting seafood mac and cheese to a simple menu to serve a crowd.
 I like to serve this with crispy oven baked panko chicken and a lemon kale caesar salad.
+Serve it with something like crockpot beef stew for the ultimate comfort food meal.

 - Dried elbow pasta or any other small noodle shape like small shells